-- The unit MUST be situated to provide safe access for servicing. - Platform may be made of either concrete or pressure treated wood and MUST be level and strong enough to support unit weight. - Position platform separate from building foundation. - Install in well-drained area, with top surface of platform above grade level. - Platform must be high enough to allow for proper condensate trap installation and drainage.
+- The unit MUST be situated to provide safe access for servicing. - The unit must be level and supported above grade by beams, platform, or a pad.
+Platform or pad can be of open or solid construction but should be of permanent materials such as concrete, bricks, blocks, steel, or pressure-treated timbers approved for ground contact.
+Soil conditions must be considered so that the platform or pad does not shift or settle and leave the unit partially supported. - Position platform separate from building foundation. - Install in well-drained area, with top surface of platform above grade level. - Platform must be high enough to allow for proper condensate trap installation and drainage.
 See FIGURE 2 and associated text for more information about condensate drainage.